Supersymmetric phases of 4d N=4 SYM at large N: Extension of the action to the torus

 \subsection{Deforming the contour}

 We now turn to the evaluation of the integral~\eqref{SYMIndex1again}.
 By construction the integrand is a doubly periodic function with periods~$1$ and~$\t$.
 Applying the lemma of Section~\ref{VTSaddles}, we conclude that the uniform distribution of the eigenvalues between~$0$ and the lattice point~$m\t+n$, $m,n \in \IZ$ solves the variational equations.
 However, in order for this configuration to be a genuine saddle-point of the integral, the contour of integration needs to pass through it.
-The original contour in~\eqref{SYMIndex1again} runs over~$u_i \in [0,1]$, $i=1, \dots , N$, while the value of~$u_i$ at the saddle~$(m,n)$ lies at~$\frac{i}{N} (m\t+n)$ which is not on the original contour.
+The original contour in~\eqref{SYMIndex1again} runs over~$u_i \in [0,1]$, $i=1, \dots , N$, while the value of~$u_i$ at the saddle~$(m,n)$ is \be u_i \= \frac{i}{N} (m\t+n) \; \Longleftrightarrow \; u_{ij} \= \frac{i-j}{N} (m\t+n) \,, \ee which is not on the original contour.

-Two approaches have been followed to deal with this issue in similar problems with meromorphic integrands.
+To our knowledge, two approaches have been followed to deal with this issue in similar problems with meromorphic integrands.
 The first approach can be seen in the problem of counting black hole microstates in~$\CN=4$ string theory in asymptotically flat space, wherein the degeneracy of microstates is given by a contour integral of a meromorphic function.
 In this case one deforms the contour so as to pass through the saddle, and keeps track of any residues that are picked up in the process~\cite{Sen:2007vb,Dabholkar:2012nd}.
 The other approach is Picard-Lefschetz theory wherein one constructs a basis of the homology of the manifold (or relative homology for non-compact spaces), and then decomposes a given contour in terms of these basis elements, see e.g.~\cite{Witten:2010cx},\cite{Aniceto:2018bis}.
 Since the integrand in our discussion is not meromorphic, we cannot apply either of these methods directly.
 As we do not know of a rigorous mathematical formalism to approach this problem, we only make some observations in this subsection, and leave a complete analysis of this important issue to future work.
 In particular, we make two related points, pertaining to the two methods mentioned above.